matteoventura83/churn_bank_credit_card_eligibility_project/README.md

 <b>Libraries</b>:
 <ul><li><b>Pandas</b> and <b>Numpy</b> for data manipulation</li>
 <li><b>Matplotlib</b> and <b>Seaborn</b></li> for visualization</li>
-<li>scikit-learn for machine learning (Decision Trees, Logistic Regression, Gradient Boosting, KMeans and SMOTE)</li></ul>
+<li><b>Scikit-learn</b> for machine learning (Decision Trees, Logistic Regression, Gradient Boosting, KMeans and SMOTE)</li></ul>

 ## Results

 ### Customer Profiles

-- <b>Profile 1: women from the Netherlands aged between 40 and 59</b><br>
+- <b>Profile 1</b>: women from the Netherlands aged between 40 and 59<br>
 <b>Attrition rate: 58.81%</b> (257 out of 437).

+I performed univariate, bivariate, and multivariate analyses to explore and understand the distribution of the variables.
+For the numerical features <i>Age</i>, <i>Total_Income</i>, <i>Years_Employed</i>, <i>Credit_Score</i>, and <i>Balance</i>, I also created tailored ranges in order to obtain clearer insights.
+The <b>Pairplot</b> technique, with the <i>Exited</i> feature serving as the hue, highlighted a high attrition rate in 40-59 age range across all the numerical features.

-I performed univariate, bivariate, and multivariate analyses to explore variable distributions and relationships.
-Using visualization techniques such as <b>Pairplots</b>, I observed a high attrition rate among customers aged 40–59.
-Further analysis with bar charts and pivot tables confirmed that the combination of <i>Age</i>, <i>Country</i>, and <i>Gender</i> was most significant, revealing that women aged 40–59 from the Netherlands had an attrition rate of 58.81% (257 of 437 customers).
+At this point, I was already confident that <i>Age</i> would be the most important feature and that the first profile should have been built around it.
+For this reason, I further explored the correlation between Age and other features with bar charts and pivot tables.
+In the latter, the aggregate functions mean, count and sum helped me to analyse the number of Exited customers, whose results reinfoirced my initial assumption.
+In particular, it was the pivot table analysis based on the combination of <i>Age</i>, <i>Country</i> and <i>Gender</i> features to provide the best insights, revealing that women aged 40–59 from the Netherlands had an attrition rate of 58.81% (257 of 437 customers).

 To confirm these results, I turned categorical variables into numbers using the <b>One Hot Encoding (get_dummies)</b> method and ran a <b>Decision Tree Classifier</b> with a 20% test split.
 The model reached 82% accuracy, but that alone didn’t tell the whole story — recall and precision for the <i>Exited: Yes</i> class were much lower (36% and 53%), showing the model struggled to spot customers who actually left.